rd--/blksc3/md/glossary.md

 The text displayed on a block is called the block message.
-The block message is distinct from the block type, and the block message is not stored as part of the program.
+The block message is distinct from the block type, and is not stored as part of the program.
 This allows for separate sets of block messages to be defined, so that block programs can be translated into different languages, or so that blocks can have both symbolic and text naming schemes.